petrvanblokland/DesignDesignSpace/Site.md

 ### Specialization topics

-In all of the four time frames (1 day, 1 week, 1 month or 1 year) students can select a combination of specializations (where this selection process itself also is part of the design skills to be developed).
+In all of the five time frames (1 day, 1 week, 1 month, 1 season or 1 year) students can select a combination of specializations (where this selection process itself also is part of the design skills to be developed).
-The difference between the time frames is the level of details and the amount of skill training.
-For the rest each phase in the process is a recursive copy of one of the others.
+Essentially each time frame is a recursive copy of one of the others.
+The difference between is the number of topics that can be addressed and the level of details possible.

+### Applying topics, process and context
-The combination of any 2 or 3 topics from the list below gives each students a unique personal research environment to develop.
+A combination of two or more topics from the list below, in combination with process and context selection, gives students a unique personal research environment for development.

 #### Topics